jdragon3001/Trace/README.md

 This will generate platform-specific packages in the `out` directory.

 ## Recent Updates

+### Markup Enhancements (2024-07-10)
+- Improved markup handling to allow editing shapes until export
+- Shapes are now stored in memory and can be edited multiple times
+- No more embedded markups in images until export occurs
+- Better user experience when annotating screenshots

 ### Export Functionality (2024-07-05)
 - Added PDF and DOCX export options